ibm-cloud-docs/vlans/about-vlans.md

 VLANs are central in directing traffic to your resources.
 You might never need to interact directly with any VLANs because they are managed automatically.
 VLANs are assigned as needed and removed when not.

 A VLAN is a network concept.
-VLANs allow you to create broadcast domains at the [OSI Model](https://en.wikipedia.org/wiki/OSI_model){: external} layer 2 level, the _data link layer_.
+VLANs allow you to create broadcast domains at the [OSI Model](https://en.wikipedia.org/wiki/OSI_model){: external} layer 2 level, the data link layer.
 VLANs provide one method of packet identification, and they allow multiple workloads to coexist on the same physical equipment.
 For more information about VLANs, see this [VLAN article](https://en.wikipedia.org/wiki/Virtual_LAN){: external}.
 {: shortdesc}

 ## Types of VLANs